Residency in Medical Physics

 Potential applicants are encouraged to familiarize themselves with informational literature regarding the medical physics profession, such as (1) AAPM’s “The Medical Physicist,” (2) AAPM’s “The Roles, Responsibilities, and Status of the Clinical Medical Physicist,” and (3) AAPM Report No. 90, “Education and Training of Medical Physics Committee Subcommittee on Residency Training and Promotion.”
 All three documents can be obtained from the American Association of Physicists in Medicine.

-The Department of Radiation Oncology is a vibrant department equipped with two Varian TrueBeam accelerators, one Varian Trilogy linear accelerator with OBI, two Varian linear accelerators with dynamic MLC, a BrainLAB Vero, an Elekta Synergy-S, an Elekta Gamma Knife Perfexion, Accuray CyberKnife, two Philips 16-slice Brilliance large-bore 4-D CT simulators, two Calypso electromagnetic tracking systems, two Vision RT systems, VariSource HDR, and ADAC Pinnacle, Varian Eclipse, and BrainLAB iPlan treatment planning systems.
+The Department of Radiation Oncology is a vibrant department equipped with 5 Varian linear accelerators (two TrueBeams, one Trilogy, two 21EXs), a BrainLAB Vero, an Elekta Agility, an Elekta Gamma Knife Perfexion, Accuray CyberKnife, an Xstrahl superficial unit, two Philips 16-slice Brilliance large-bore 4-D CT simulators, two Calypso electromagnetic tracking systems, two Vision RT systems, VariSource HDR, and ADAC Pinnacle, Varian Eclipse, and BrainLAB iPlan treatment planning systems.

 Our three clinical facilities are all located on one campus and offer a broad range of radiation oncology procedures including: IMRT, SRS, SBRT, TBI, TSET, and HDR and LDR brachytherapy.
-The department embraces education and supports a formal medical residency, a medical physics residency, an SBRT program, and a variety of postdoctoral trainees in our research areas.
+The department embraces education and supports a formal medical residency program, a medical physics residency program, an SBRT training program, and a variety of postdoctoral trainees in our research areas.